axaimdc/getting-started/README.md

 ## What are Kaggle kernels?

 Kaggle is a website that organises data science competitions.
 One of the company's key goals is education and building data analysis communities, and there is no need to take an active part in competitions to benefit from its resources.
 In particular, we can make use of (i) a wide range of interesting datasets that Kaggle has curated and made available for use; and (ii) a cloud-based computing environment which allows us to analyse these data using R, Python and other open-source data analysis computing languages.
 This is very convenient because the virtual computers that Kaggle lets us use are very similar to what we would set up if we would install these languages on our own desktop PCs, but without the hassle of installing the software.
-We have chosen R as we have found that it is a nice language for getting started, though more experienced group members use a variety of other languages as well.
-When we create a Kaggle 'kernel' we are using Kaggle's computing environment, together with one of the datasets, free of charge, to develop code and documentation which analyses the data.
+Kaggle supports a number of open-source data analysis software environments, including Python and R. We have chosen R as we have found that it is a nice language for getting started, though more experienced group members use a variety of other languages too.
+When we create a Kaggle 'kernel' we are using Kaggle's computing environment, together with one of the datasets, free of charge, to develop code and documentation to analyse the data.
 By having a Kaggle user account, we get access to these resources, and our work is stored so that we can continue developing it at a later date, or sharing it with others, in any location with an internet connection.

 ## Playing with the Kaggle kernels